PaulaYaniz/Unit3/README.md

 ```
 This code defines a LoginScreen class with two methods.
 The try_login() method is responsible for checking the username and password provided by the user against the existing usernames and passwords in the database.
 If the username and password match, the method changes the screen to "AppScreen".
 If the password is incorrect, the method shows an error message but does not change the screen.
 If the username is incorrect, the method shows an error message and deletes both the username and password written.
 The cancel() method is responsible for deleting both the username and password written and changing the screen to "IntroScreen".

-- try_login(): This method is triggered when the user tries to log in.
-It retrieves the user's input for their username and password, checks whether the username exists in the database, and then compares the hashed password with the entered password to determine whether they match.
+The method try_login() works when the user tries to log in.
+It gets the user's input for their username and password, checks wheather the username exists in the database, and then compares the hashed password with the entered password to determine wheather they match.
 If the username and password are correct, the user is redirected to the main app screen.
 Otherwise, an error message is displayed.

-- cancel(): This method is triggered when the user cancels the login operation.
-It resets the text fields and returns the user to the introductory screen.
+The method cancel() works when the user cancels the login operation.
+It resets the text fields and returns the user to the first screen.
 The code connects with a database table named "users" with columns "id", "username", "email", and "hashed" and witht the check_password() function.

 This helps my client because she wants to be able to login in a secure way.
 Once a user has entered the username, they will only be able to access the notes that they have written, so it is important to know your password and email.
+(Criteria 1)

 ![image](https://user-images.githubusercontent.com/89135778/224178965-7b116e26-c906-4a74-968f-94d9e98919f1.png)